milosolutions/mscripts/hooks/gitHooksReadme.md

  1 file changed, 2 insertions(+), 2 deletions(-)
 ```

-## Know issues
+# Know issues

-For any first change locally (before "mclang_tidy" directory is created) it gives logs as below.
+For first local change (before "mclang_tidy" directory is created) it gives logs as below.
 When you try second time (again try commit) it will finish successfully.

 * stdout: